Simplifying Decentralized Identity and Verifiable Credentials

 Decentralized Identity (DID) and Verifiable Credentials

-Decentralized Identity (DID) and Verifiable Credentials are new technologies that aim to make your online identity more secure and private.
+Decentralized Identity (DID) and Verifiable Credentials are kinda new tech that aim to make your online identity more secure and private.
 But what does that really mean?
 Let’s break it down in simple terms.

 What is Decentralized Identity (DID)?